Shukhalata Rao

 Shukhalata Rao (1886–1969) was an Indian social worker, artist and children's book author.
 Born in Calcutta in the Bengal province of British India, she was the daughter of Upendrakishore Ray Chowdhury, and sister of Sukumar Ray.
 She studied in Bethune College, and obtained a bachelor's degree.

 She married Dr. Jayanta Rao from Cuttack.
 After moving to Cuttack, Shukhalata founded the Shishu-o-Matri Mangal Kendro ('Centre for the Welfare of Children and Mothers').
 She also established the Orissa Nari Seva Sangha.

-Writings

 Shukhalata was the editor of Alok, a newspaper.
 Her writings include children's stories, and fairy tales.
-Her books include: